mapzap/mapzap.github.io/README.md

 # Mapzap

-Build responsive web mapping applications via URL parameters.
+Build custom responsive web mapping applications without any coding!

 A simple, lightweight tool for quickly standing up responsive web mapping applications (mapzaps) _without having to write any code_.
 Built on the [Google Maps JavaScript API](https://developers.google.com/maps/web/), this utility lets you configure your settings via simple URL parameters.
 Feed it a source data file in GeoJSON format (or CSV with `latitude` & `longitude` columns), give it a title, icon, and tell it which data fields you want to show, and you get a responsive, mobile-friendly "mapzap" for viewing and interacting with your data.
 Your mapzap can be shared, embedded into websites and blogs, and added to your mobile device's homescreen for a native, full screen experience.
 Use [geojson.io](http://geojson.io/), [GeoEditor](https://geoeditor.maptiler.com), [Fulcrum](http://www.fulcrumapp.com/), [QGIS](https://www.qgis.org/) or any other modern mapping tool to generate your GeoJSON, place it on a web server, push it to GitHub, Google Drive, Dropbox, etc. or save it as a Gist and quickly wrap it up as a responsive web app.